qcloutier/mnchrm-plymth/README.md

 Change `icons//tux.png` to the name of the desired logo.

-Themed logos are provided in the `logos` directory.
+Themed logos are provided in the `mnchrm/logos` directory.